-In preparation for the new Foundations of Reading and the General Curriculum exams for Elementary and Special Education students, we are in the process of revising curriculums and syllabi to focus directly on preparing our students for success.
-A Senior Seminar course will be reinstituted to address the Foundations of Reading and the General Curriculum exams for areas.
-Select faculty have taken the practice exam as a guide for curriculum alignment.
-Faculty have completed a curriculum alignment to recognize where test items are covered in coursework.
-Faculty have also attended training opportunities offered by DPI and taken full advantage of the wiki site provided.
-In addition, information has been shared with studens via student meetings, advisors and through email.
+In preparation for the new Foundations of Reading and the General Curriculum exams for Elementary and Special Education students, curriculums and syllabi were revised to focus directly on preparing our students for success.
+Special Education and Elementary faculty have taken the practice exam as a guide for curriculum alignment.
+Faculty completed a curriculum alignment to recognize where test items are covered in coursework.
+Faculty also attended training opportunities offered by DPI and taken full advantage of the wiki site provided.
+In addition, information has been shared with students via student meetings, advisors and through email.
 Clinical II students have taken practice exams.
 Two students participated in the piloting of both the Foundations of Reading and General Curiculum exams.
+Workshops were offered during the academic year.
+Students who took the exam extended mentor test prep sessions for other candidates.